A Witch's Wellness Routine During COVID-19

 Day Five

-10 a.m. — I meditate to center myself, and it makes me feel like I am ready to take on the world.
+10 a.m. — I meditate to centre myself, and it makes me feel like I am ready to take on the world.

 3 p.m. — I take some time to dance to hits from the ‘80s, ‘90s, and Selena Gomez to open up my solar plexus.
 This releases pent up stress, energy, and tensions in the body.